jalcine/cmake.vim/README.markdown

 bundle install && rake
 ```

-The project uses Guard as well for mildly automated tests.
+The project uses Guard as well for automated tests.
+Be sure to check out the
+submodules as well to test if external plugins like [syntastic][] and
+[YouCompleteMe][ycm] work as expected.

 ## Known Edgecases
  1. If you use a header file as the source file, the plugin only knows of the